-Sentiment Analysis of Reddit's top/bottom 5 subreddits in regards to Popularity
+Sentiment Analysis of Reddit's top/bottom 5 subreddits regarding Popularity

 By: Nick Mariasi

 Tristan Mateo

 Introduction

 A) Background

 Although there are many popular social media platforms, none seem to be rich in information and social interaction than Reddit.com.
 Reddit is a complex discussion and content sharing website made up of hundreds of communities called “subreddits”.
 The content of these subreddits can range from comedy, to politics, to food, to travel and just about anything people could have an interest in.
 Content on Reddit is also rated with “upvotes” and “downvote” which are essentially “likes” and “dislikes” respectively. .
 In an addition to just being an expansive website, Reddit is a notoriously difficult platform to gain any sort of popularity in.
 Because of this, Reddit is difficult for marketers to utilize to its fullest potential.
 A true sign of a post’s popularity is if it makes it to the front page of Reddit where all the trending posts go.
 To get on the trending page, a Reddit user should engage with other users in such a way that their posts are not repetitive and boring; that they are contributing something meaningful to conversations and other posts; and that the content posted by the user is relevant and relatable.
 Being mindful of social interactions is key when it comes to popularity on Reddit